Personal tools

 • Food or beverage entrée-type products that are sold during lunch and are not part of the USDA school lunch program (i.e. Food & Nutrition Service snack bar and DECA) must meet the requirements for a la carte sales – this does not differ by grade level.
 They must also have a City food permit for such sales.

-School meals (i.e.: school breakfast and lunch) are not governed by the NM Competitive Food Sales Rule because they are required to meet nutritional standards established by the US Department of Agriculture.
+School meals (i.e.: school breakfast and lunch) are not governed by the USDA Smart Snacks Guideline because they are required to meet nutritional standards established by the US Department of Agriculture.
 However, the snack bars run by APS Food & Nutrition Services fall under the category of “a la carte” and must follow the same nutrition standards as all snack bars/a la carte sales on campus.

 What does our district wellness policy say about classroom parties and snacks?

 I have a vendor I work with and would like to sell products in our DECA store.
-How do I get them on bid?
+How do I get them on the bid?

 Fundraisers